Viktoru/mlfruitandnut/mlfruitandnut/docs/development_two.md

 ```

-   This file "core.entity_view_display.node.mlfruitandnut.teaser.yml" - adding the teaser field to our content type & displayed.
+   This file "core.entity_view_display.node.mlfruitandnut.teaser.yml" - adds the teaser field to our content type & display.

 ```batch